nent/nent/tools/docs/src/pages/routing/navigation/guided/tutorial.md

 Path: /home
 ```

-> In this example, the sub-route “choose-favorite” displays a list of choices, each with its own direct links to its corresponding optional sub-routes.
+> ℹ️ Note: In this example, the sub-route “choose-favorite” displays a list of choices, each with its own direct links to its corresponding optional sub-routes.
 If Next() was clicked, the user would return home.

 Now we have sub-routes that won’t automatically be visited if they are optional.
 They could only be visited by explicit navigation.